Dave McErlean late try hero in Horowhenua-Kāpiti club rugby win

 Foxton opened the scoring with a penalty to fullback Arana Murphy.
 Rahui hit back with a try to centre Kapu Broughton-Winterburn, converted by winger Alizay Roach, who added a penalty soon after to take the lead 10-3.

-It was so gloomy, the lights at Levin Domain were turned on at half-time and shortly after Rahui extended their lead with another Roach penalty before the Paki try kept Foxton in the game.
+It was so gloomy, the lights at Levin Domain were turned on at halftime and shortly afterwards, Rahui extended their lead with another Roach penalty before the Paki try kept Foxton in the game.
 It was converted by Murphy to give them a 23-21 lead.

 Then Roach, who wasn’t the competition’s leading points scorer for nothing, sent back-to-back penalties sailing straight down the middle to give his team a 27-23 lead, and there the score stayed until the late McErlean try.

-There was no loss of caste for classy Rahui team who were gallant in defeat.
-They had been the in form team all season - defending champions and unbeaten in their last 27 games.
+There was no loss of caste for the classy Rahui team, who were gallant in defeat.
+They had been the in-form team all season – defending champions and unbeaten in their last 27 games.

 They were favourites on form alone, although the heavy conditions possibly played into the hands of the Foxton and proved to be the leveller.